sndrbrthl/vogelroboter2024/README.md

 ## About the Birds

+Downsized images of the birds are already loaded.
+The admin page has links to the wikipedia pages with attribution and licensing information.

-The images of birds should be downloaded and copied to static/birds.
-The bird images are all from Wikipedia, see bird_list.csv for the name of each bird file and the link to the wikipedia page for each image with the full attribution and licensing details.
+See bird_list.csv for the name of each bird file and the link to the wikipedia page for each image with the full attribution and licensing details.